Skip to main content

 geoengine apply --dev

-The image is tagged as latest and no snapshot is saved.
-Running geoengine apply --dev again will overwrite latest, even if a prior production version exists.
+The image is tagged as latest.
+Running geoengine apply --dev again overwrites the mutable latest image and latest config, even if a prior production version exists.

 For Production Releases